strawberry-graphql/strawberry/docs/02_types/interfaces.md

 ## Implementing interfaces

-To define object type that implement an interface the type must inherit from the
+To define an object type that implements an interface, the type must inherit from the interface:
-interface:

 ```python
 import strawberry